arunalexkk/arunalexkk.github.io/readme.txt

 DESCRIPTION:

-AUGUSTINE is a clean and minimalist one-page personal website template for creative individuals and professionals.
-It is the perfect solution for creating a striking online presence where you can highlight your best works and showcase your skills and credentials.
-AUGUSTINE comes with all the essential website components and features for creating an outstanding and great-looking online resume that would grab everyone's attention.
+LUTHER is a modern, stylish, free personal website template designed for creative individuals and professionals.
+It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
+Luther will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
+On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.

 ==================================================================================================